fontforge/fontforge/doc/sphinx/glossary.rst

    Hangul
       The Korean :term:`Syllabary`.
-The only syllabary (that I'm aware of anway) based on an alphabet -- the letters of the alphabet never appear alone, but only as groups of two or three making up a syllable.
+The only syllabary (that I'm aware of anyway) based on an alphabet -- the letters of the alphabet never appear alone, but only as groups of two or three making up a syllable.

    Hanja